 Rashad: Yeah.

 Dre: You have a lot to lose.
 I mean, essentially people are not assholes because they just want to be, something that they have to lose is driving that energy.
-So it’s not good, but it’s understandable sometimes.
+So itโs not good, but itโs understandable sometimes.
 What about you, Troy?

-Troy: Yeah, I’ll piggyback off of what he said.
-So usually when that happens, then they’re going to call Troy.
+Troy: Yeah, Iโll piggyback off of what he said.
+So usually when that happens, then theyโre going to call Troy.
 But so managing personalities and understanding, being an avid listener.
 Like I always try to, you know, I pride myself on listening before I speak.
 And really, like intently listening.
-Not like people just kind of hear, but I’m an active listener.
-So I want to hear everybody’s perspective and then have a solution.
+Not like people just kind of hear, but Iโm an active listener.
+So I want to hear everybodyโs perspective and then have a solution.

-And so if there’s ever a problem, my first thing is like how do we fix it?
-I’m not going to harp on the problem.
-I’m like, how do we fix this to make this something that’s serviceable, especially for our audience.
-Obviously working with adults and working with kids, you’ve got to be able to communicate.
-I’m talking about like kindergarten kids, you know what I’m saying?
+And so if thereโs ever a problem, my first thing is like how do we fix it?
+Iโm not going to harp on the problem.
+Iโm like, how do we fix this to make this something thatโs serviceable, especially for our audience.
+Obviously working with adults and working with kids, youโve got to be able to communicate.
+Iโm talking about like kindergarten kids, you know what Iโm saying?

-Dre: No, I’m curious, I work with kids as well and I saw that teaching is your background.
+Dre: No, Iโm curious, I work with kids as well and I saw that teaching is your background.

 Troy: Yeah.

-Dre: So I’m curious, what is something that you brought into entrepreneurship?
+Dre: So Iโm curious, what is something that you brought into entrepreneurship?
 And not just with EYL, not with just how your business is structured, but the hustle and the game of growing a business.
-Was there anything from the classroom that you brought that was like, yo, I’m keeping this because that might be a tool that somebody in this room could use?
+Was there anything from the classroom that you brought that was like, yo, Iโm keeping this because that might be a tool that somebody in this room could use?

 Troy: Yeah, I mean, it was that urgency to not stop.
 I was completely dedicated to the art form of teaching.
 It was my thing.
 It was my passion, almost to a fault.
-Like, he would call me like, “Yo, bro, you got sick days.
-Why you don’t want to take any?”
-I’m like, nah, if I leave one day, I know nobody can replace me.
+Like, he would call me like, โYo, bro, you got sick days.
+Why you donโt want to take any?โ Iโm like, nah, if I leave one day, I know nobody can replace me.
 I was just completely dedicated to it.
 And so when it came to business, it was just the same thing.
-It was like, well, I’m going to be dedicated to this the same way.
+It was like, well, Iโm going to be dedicated to this the same way.

 I think another thing was the ability just to make people feel important.
-I’m super intentional about that.
+Iโm super intentional about that.
 Even when we came here I was like, I want to meet everybody who wants to meet us.
-We’re here for that, because I’ve been on the other end of that, like when I’m studying somebody that I really admire and I’m like, if I just have one moment to meet that person, what’s my value add going to be?
+Weโre here for that, because Iโve been on the other end of that, like when Iโm studying somebody that I really admire and Iโm like, if I just have one moment to meet that person, whatโs my value add going to be?
 What am I going to say?

-And so knowing that those rules have flipped a little bit, it’s like I want to be super intentional, but I want them to feel important.
+And so knowing that those rules have flipped a little bit, itโs like I want to be super intentional, but I want them to feel important.
 The same way I wanted the kids to feel important.
-I wanted them to feel my impact because one day I probably wouldn’t be standing in that classroom, but they’ll remember what our interaction was.
+I wanted them to feel my impact because one day I probably wouldnโt be standing in that classroom, but theyโll remember what our interaction was.

 Dre: Yeah.

-Troy: Same thing when I meet people outside or at the airport, I want them to feel it, like they’re important.
+Troy: Same thing when I meet people outside or at the airport, I want them to feel it, like theyโre important.
 Because they are important, right?
 Without them and their support, there is no us.

-Dre: Yeah, I feel like you guys both demonstrate affirming people’s value.
-I mean, you’re in the business of value, you talk about money.
+Dre: Yeah, I feel like you guys both demonstrate affirming peopleโs value.
+I mean, youโre in the business of value, you talk about money.
 One of the things that you also talk a lot about in your podcasts are cultivating relationships.
 You already said that you got a family environment at EYL.

 A big thing at ROI is some of these people are meeting for the first time.
-It’s a whole lot of let me get your deets, let me hook you up.
-And it’s passionate because you’re in this room, you want to have somebody be your baby’s God child after three days, or you’re your godmother to your child, you know, y’all are planning to get your hair done together next week and all these things.
+Itโs a whole lot of let me get your deets, let me hook you up.
+And itโs passionate because youโre in this room, you want to have somebody be your babyโs God child after three days, or youโre your godmother to your child, you know, yโall are planning to get your hair done together next week and all these things.

-But business relationships and really, like you said, really being able to separate the personal and the business, especially when you’re working with people who you love.
+But business relationships and really, like you said, really being able to separate the personal and the business, especially when youโre working with people who you love.
 What are some of your best practices when it comes to really delineating?
-Because I think a lot of people start, because we have a lot of people who have started their company so you’re going to go with the low hanging fruit.
+Because I think a lot of people start, because we have a lot of people who have started their company so youโre going to go with the low hanging fruit.
 Cousin, friend, sister, husband.

 But as you grow, you get to explore a greater community.
 But there are definitely some learnings that come from there.
-And we’ve been hearing a lot about the friction of that.
+And weโve been hearing a lot about the friction of that.
 Can you speak a little bit about that?

 Rashad: About the networking part?

 Dre: About when you make the connection, then taking it to a place where it actually becomes a real part of your business, a thriving relationship.
-And knowing that it’s not just like, because the hard thing is when you meet someone, you realize they have something that you need, you have something that they need.
-But you don’t know how to go from there.
-And you want an authentic relationship, it’s not all cap, you don’t want to just connect and it goes nowhere.
+And knowing that itโs not just like, because the hard thing is when you meet someone, you realize they have something that you need, you have something that they need.
+But you donโt know how to go from there.
+And you want an authentic relationship, itโs not all cap, you donโt want to just connect and it goes nowhere.

-Rashad: I think for me it’s all about being organic.
-I feel like you really can’t force a relationship.
-Just like a romantic relationship, you can’t force a romantic relationship.
-If it’s meant to be, it’s meant to be.
-But I feel like a lot of times people network from a selfish standpoint and it’s more so like what can you do for me?
-And it’s obvious and that’s not really the best way to build a relationship.
+Rashad: I think for me itโs all about being organic.
+I feel like you really canโt force a relationship.
+Just like a romantic relationship, you canโt force a romantic relationship.
+If itโs meant to be, itโs meant to be.
+But I feel like a lot of times people network from a selfish standpoint and itโs more so like what can you do for me?
+And itโs obvious and thatโs not really the best way to build a relationship.
 So the best way to build a relationship is like, what can I do for you?

 Dre: Absolutely.

 Rashad: And to make yourself as valuable as possible, so now that becomes a lot easier.
-When you have a lot more value, it’s easy for us to network because we’ve built a tremendous amount of value.
+When you have a lot more value, itโs easy for us to network because weโve built a tremendous amount of value.

 Dre: Yeah.

-Rashad: But trying to network with no or low value, that becomes extremely difficult because that’s like more charity at that point in time.
+Rashad: But trying to network with no or low value, that becomes extremely difficult because thatโs like more charity at that point in time.

-Dre: So there’s still some transactional nature of it, because we all are trying to spread resources.
-But it’s not just that, but you’re saying the organic nature of it makes those transactions less gratuitous.
+Dre: So thereโs still some transactional nature of it, because we all are trying to spread resources.
+But itโs not just that, but youโre saying the organic nature of it makes those transactions less gratuitous.

 Rashad: Exactly.
 And I feel like another mistake that people make is that they try to network up all the time.
 They want to meet the CEO of Forbes, they want to meet Robert Smith.
-But you’re not at a point in your life where that relationship makes sense.
-It’s humbling to say that, but it’s true.
+But youโre not at a point in your life where that relationship makes sense.
+Itโs humbling to say that, but itโs true.

-Dre: So you’re talking more about peer networking.
+Dre: So youโre talking more about peer networking.

 Rashad: Yeah, you got to network across.
-So network with somebody that’s on the same level as you and then you guys help.
-And then when it’s time for you to meet Oprah, then you’ll actually be able to benefit.
+So network with somebody thatโs on the same level as you and then you guys help.
+And then when itโs time for you to meet Oprah, then youโll actually be able to benefit.
 We had to understand that early.
-We wanted to meet a bunch of people early in our development, but It wasn’t time and it would have been a waste.
+We wanted to meet a bunch of people early in our development, but It wasnโt time and it would have been a waste.
 So we had to network across.
-That’s what we did.
+Thatโs what we did.

 If you really watched Earn Your Leisure from the beginning stages, it was a lot of people you never heard of.
 People like a restaurant owner from Baltimore, a CPA from Brooklyn, or a real estate broker from Long Island.
-Like these are just regular people that added value in their community, but they weren’t Steve Harvey, they weren’t Tyler Perry because we weren’t there yet.
+Like these are just regular people that added value in their community, but they werenโt Steve Harvey, they werenโt Tyler Perry because we werenโt there yet.

 Dre: Exactly.

 Rashad: So what we did was just use that and we built the platform.
 And then we just started scaling up.
-And then on it now it’s time for us to meet Dame Dash.
-Now it’s time for us to meet TI, Rick Ross, Steve Harvey, and Tyler Perry.
+And then on it now itโs time for us to meet Dame Dash.
+Now itโs time for us to meet TI, Rick Ross, Steve Harvey, and Tyler Perry.
 So you build a pyramid one brick at a time.
 And I feel like a lot of time people try to rush the process.

 Dre: Yeah.

-Rashad: So it’s extremely important to be strategic about networking, know where you’re at, know what networking makes sense.
-But like I said, more importantly, consistently try to add value to what you’re doing, because that always makes the networking aspect easier.
-But then also, it’s important to follow up.
+Rashad: So itโs extremely important to be strategic about networking, know where youโre at, know what networking makes sense.
+But like I said, more importantly, consistently try to add value to what youโre doing, because that always makes the networking aspect easier.
+But then also, itโs important to follow up.
 And not just follow up just to see what deals are going on, but just on a human relationship.

 Dre: Check in.

 Rashad: Check in, yeah.
 Check in, Happy Birthday, stuff like that, just random stuff, because then you stay in a loop.
-Just randomly call, you don’t want to be annoying.
-There’s a difference between being persistent and being annoying.
+Just randomly call, you donโt want to be annoying.
+Thereโs a difference between being persistent and being annoying.

-Dre: Yes, I think there’s a fine line, but you got to toe it.
+Dre: Yes, I think thereโs a fine line, but you got to toe it.
 Troy, what do you think?

-Troy: Yeah, I’ll just add to it, and that’s something that obviously not coming from a business background or a sales background, I had to learn myself.
+Troy: Yeah, Iโll just add to it, and thatโs something that obviously not coming from a business background or a sales background, I had to learn myself.
 There were opportunities where we had a chance to meet people, or interview people.
 And in my mind I was like, we can do that another time.
 And then another time never came.
-And I was like, all right, that’s never going to happen to me again.
-Number one, I’m going to attack everything like I don’t have another chance.
+And I was like, all right, thatโs never going to happen to me again.
+Number one, Iโm going to attack everything like I donโt have another chance.

-So if I’m in a room, I’m going for it because this might be my only opportunity.
+So if Iโm in a room, Iโm going for it because this might be my only opportunity.
 But I got to be aware of what is my value add?
 What am I going to say when I get to this place?
-So that’s something I’ve developed now where it’s like, if I see somebody and I’m like, they can add value, I’m going up.
-And I’m like, here’s what we do, I love what you do.
-How can we highlight it so that more people can hear what you’re doing so you can help more people?
+So thatโs something Iโve developed now where itโs like, if I see somebody and Iโm like, they can add value, Iโm going up.
+And Iโm like, hereโs what we do, I love what you do.
+How can we highlight it so that more people can hear what youโre doing so you can help more people?

-I mean, that’s just the formula for what we’ve done.
-Like you said, the people that we were talking about, you never heard of, but they’re adding value in our community at a different rate than most people, right?
+I mean, thatโs just the formula for what weโve done.
+Like you said, the people that we were talking about, you never heard of, but theyโre adding value in our community at a different rate than most people, right?

 Dre: Yeah.

-Troy: So it’s like if they had no platform, we have to be the platform for them.
+Troy: So itโs like if they had no platform, we have to be the platform for them.
 So that kind of was one of those things I had to learn.
 And then from the standpoint of you spoke about the differentiation between family and business.
-I mean, it’s another fine line that we have to be very careful with.
+I mean, itโs another fine line that we have to be very careful with.

 But I think at this point, people respect what we do.
 They understand what we mean to the business, right?
 And I think most people that are around us realize that and they understand like if these guys are able to function at their highest, everybody is going to thrive.
-And if they haven’t realized that, then they’re probably not going to be around much longer, right?
-Or they haven’t been around since.
+And if they havenโt realized that, then theyโre probably not going to be around much longer, right?
+Or they havenโt been around since.

-So it’s important to know that, right?
-Because our thing is, we’re looking out for the best intentions of the entire brand.
+So itโs important to know that, right?
+Because our thing is, weโre looking out for the best intentions of the entire brand.
 But bigger than the entire brand, the entire community.
 We feel that responsibility, so we want to make sure that our work is at a high level.
 We want to make sure that the interviews are at a high level.
-We want to make sure that our transparency is at the highest level, because we understand our responsibility that we can’t get back, and that’s the trust of our community.
+We want to make sure that our transparency is at the highest level, because we understand our responsibility that we canโt get back, and thatโs the trust of our community.

-Dre: That’s facts.
-Let’s give it up for that, y’all.
+Dre: Thatโs facts.
+Letโs give it up for that, yโall.

-All right, let’s talk about a little bit of money.
+All right, letโs talk about a little bit of money.
 You want to talk a little bit about money?
-I’m curious, like we really talk a lot about just the resources you share so much.
+Iโm curious, like we really talk a lot about just the resources you share so much.
 But we have a lot of entrepreneurs here, and a lot of times we make mistakes.

-So I want to know what do you guys think the top financial fails that entrepreneurs make often when they’re trying to scale their business?
-Because a big thing at ROI, everyone’s trying to scale and grow.
+So I want to know what do you guys think the top financial fails that entrepreneurs make often when theyโre trying to scale their business?
+Because a big thing at ROI, everyoneโs trying to scale and grow.
 And so you guys are like the poster children for dope scaling.

 So really, like what are the fails?
 You may have made them yourself, but I mean, like, what are you seeing especially, Rashad with your finance background, like what are you seeing that are kind of the misses?

-Rashad: You never want to over leverage yourself, that’s something that’s important.
+Rashad: You never want to over leverage yourself, thatโs something thatโs important.
 You want to make sure that you can stay lean because anything could happen.
-You know, you have a couple bad months and if your overhead is crazy, then that’s going to put you out of business.
-So that’s important.
+You know, you have a couple bad months and if your overhead is crazy, then thatโs going to put you out of business.
+So thatโs important.

 Doing one thing at a time, I think, as far as scaling.
-That’s something that when we started everything from like, okay, now we got a YouTube channel.
+Thatโs something that when we started everything from like, okay, now we got a YouTube channel.
 And then that works, now we get merch, and then we can start doing live events.
 Then we can have a paid subscription.
 Then we can start producing other shows.
-But we didn’t do everything at one time because it’s hard to focus on a variety of different things.
+But we didnโt do everything at one time because itโs hard to focus on a variety of different things.

 Dre: It feels to other people like it all happened so fast.
 They got this many different extensions, like that is a big thing that you literally did one thing at a time.

-Rashad: Well, that’s important too.
-So it’s like they always say the average millionaire has seven streams of income.
-So that’s extremely discouraging for most people because it’s like, all right, you look at it from a standpoint I either got to start seven different businesses, or I have to get seven jobs.
-And it’s like, who can do either one of those, right?
+Rashad: Well, thatโs important too.
+So itโs like they always say the average millionaire has seven streams of income.
+So thatโs extremely discouraging for most people because itโs like, all right, you look at it from a standpoint I either got to start seven different businesses, or I have to get seven jobs.
+And itโs like, who can do either one of those, right?

-Dre: Yeah, that’s a lot.
+Dre: Yeah, thatโs a lot.

-Rashad: But what we learned early on is that you don’t necessarily need seven different businesses, you just need one business and then you need seven different verticals off of that one business.
+Rashad: But what we learned early on is that you donโt necessarily need seven different businesses, you just need one business and then you need seven different verticals off of that one business.

 Dre: Major key.

-Rashad: Yeah, so that’s what we were able to do.
-It’s like, okay, well, we have a media company.
+Rashad: Yeah, so thatโs what we were able to do.
+Itโs like, okay, well, we have a media company.
 But what can we branch off of that?
-So that’s why, okay, now we can get paid a couple of different ways just for producing free content on the audio side, on the YouTube side.
-And then it’s like, okay, now we can start selling merch.
+So thatโs why, okay, now we can get paid a couple of different ways just for producing free content on the audio side, on the YouTube side.
+And then itโs like, okay, now we can start selling merch.
 We got to wear clothes anyway, so we might as well wear our own clothes.

-And then it’s like, all right, well, this an extension, we can start doing live events, right?
-It’s still under the wheelhouse of what we’re doing.
-Then it’s like, okay, well, EYL University, we can start charging, and have a more personalized feel to it, then do it that way.
+And then itโs like, all right, well, this an extension, we can start doing live events, right?
+Itโs still under the wheelhouse of what weโre doing.
+Then itโs like, okay, well, EYL University, we can start charging, and have a more personalized feel to it, then do it that way.
 Or we can create collaborations, or we can do a side TV show with Revolt.

 Dre: The diversification is very, very organic and strategic.
-And it has such a very harmonious vibe that you almost don’t even know when you’re leaving from one place to another.
-So it’s a very seamless consumer experience.
+And it has such a very harmonious vibe that you almost donโt even know when youโre leaving from one place to another.
+So itโs a very seamless consumer experience.

-Rashad: It’s like a tree.
-It’s like a tree, you have different branches on a tree, but it’s still one tree.
-So that’s something that we learned.
-And we’re still doing that, we’re still developing different branches off of our tree, which produces income.
+Rashad: Itโs like a tree.
+Itโs like a tree, you have different branches on a tree, but itโs still one tree.
+So thatโs something that we learned.
+And weโre still doing that, weโre still developing different branches off of our tree, which produces income.

 Dre: Give us more branches.
 We want a big old tree.
 Troy, do you have any thoughts to add to that?

-Troy: Yeah, I mean, what he’s saying is spot on.
-But I think underneath all that is that you have to realize that you can’t do it by yourself.
-And so I’ll never forget, we were sitting in my basement when he said, “Hey, you want to do a podcast?”
-And I’m like, yeah.
+Troy: Yeah, I mean, what heโs saying is spot on.
+But I think underneath all that is that you have to realize that you canโt do it by yourself.
+And so Iโll never forget, we were sitting in my basement when he said, โHey, you want to do a podcast?โ And Iโm like, yeah.
 And we kind of looked at each other like, so how do we do it?

 Dre: Sounds like a good idea, so now what?

 Troy: I mean I was just looking at it like, this is my brother.
-So he wants to do it, I’m doing it.
-It’s not even a question, I’m doing it.
+So he wants to do it, Iโm doing it.
+Itโs not even a question, Iโm doing it.
 And so we had to figure that out.
-And we would try, like we wrote down ideas and how we’re going to do this.
+And we would try, like we wrote down ideas and how weโre going to do this.

-And then that’s how our third partner, Mike, came about.
+And then thatโs how our third partner, Mike, came about.
 He had expertise or he had pretty much a good knowledge base in tech.
 And so we had the content or what we were going to do with the content, well, how do we get it out to the people?
 And so he became our partner, so we offered him equity in the company.
-And it was like, all right, well, now let’s start there.
+And it was like, all right, well, now letโs start there.

 Same thing when we were doing merch.
 We were doing it by ourselves until we found somebody that can help us in the guidance on it.
-Okay, perfect, that’s how we do that.
+Okay, perfect, thatโs how we do that.
 Same with a lot of events, we went to an event similar to what this community is doing here and saying, like, wait, this is large scale.
 We need to be doing this, how do we do this?
 And so we get partnership in that.

-And so understanding that, yes, you become the face of the brand but you don’t have to do everything inside of the brand.
-It’s one of those lessons, I think I spoke to somebody about this, maybe yesterday at lunch or dinner.
-I was like, there’s a difference between working on the business and working in the business.
+And so understanding that, yes, you become the face of the brand but you donโt have to do everything inside of the brand.
+Itโs one of those lessons, I think I spoke to somebody about this, maybe yesterday at lunch or dinner.
+I was like, thereโs a difference between working on the business and working in the business.
 And the further you can get working on the business, you can scale at a faster rate, right?

-Because when you’re in it, you’re responsible for everything, right?
-So it’s a tough balance to do both.
+Because when youโre in it, youโre responsible for everything, right?
+So itโs a tough balance to do both.
 So as entrepreneurs, the key is actually to work on the business so you can scale it.
-But obviously, when you’re in the beginning you’re doing everything.
-But you can’t do everything by yourself for too long.
+But obviously, when youโre in the beginning youโre doing everything.
+But you canโt do everything by yourself for too long.

 Dre: Any like really, really specific tips for growing your income from a podcast specifically?
 Like I had a chat just a few moments ago in another session with two podcast network creators.
 And they were giving very raw, real, level setting insights on like, yes, it is one of the hottest marketing vehicles for your business.
-It’s one of the hottest places to be right now.
+Itโs one of the hottest places to be right now.
 Everybody and their Auntie has a podcast.

-But really growing and making it a revenue generating device for your business, do you have anything that’s kind of like a game changer tip for that?
+But really growing and making it a revenue generating device for your business, do you have anything thatโs kind of like a game changer tip for that?

 Troy: Yeah, I think one of the best ways, especially for people that are just starting in the podcast space.
-People always look for the ad revenue, and they’re looking for the McDonald’s or Pepsi.
-I’m like, well, that’s going to be tough, right?
-We just spoke about if you’re trying to network you want to network across, not network up.
-You’ll eventually get to there, hopefully, if you add value and you’re consistent with the content.
+People always look for the ad revenue, and theyโre looking for the McDonaldโs or Pepsi.
+Iโm like, well, thatโs going to be tough, right?
+We just spoke about if youโre trying to network you want to network across, not network up.
+Youโll eventually get to there, hopefully, if you add value and youโre consistent with the content.

 But my thinking was like just start with a local business in your neighborhood right now who needs advertisement, right?
-You could walk into the pizzeria that’s owned by somebody in your neighborhood and to say, look, I have some ad space on this podcast I just dropped.
+You could walk into the pizzeria thatโs owned by somebody in your neighborhood and to say, look, I have some ad space on this podcast I just dropped.
 Are you willing to spend $50 to put this on?
 I got 1000 listeners a week.

 And now you keep growing, you find local businesses, you highlight them.
 That helps your brand, that helps their brand, right?
-There’s a value add or a value exchanged there.
+Thereโs a value add or a value exchanged there.
 Obviously as you continue on, you add value, you get more listeners, now you start leveling up, right?
-You might find like now it’s the local dealership.
+You might find like now itโs the local dealership.
 Okay, well, this local dealership has 14 branches in the county, this becomes a bigger play, right?

-So rather than saying like, all right, I’ve got to get a McDonald’s ad.
+So rather than saying like, all right, Iโve got to get a McDonaldโs ad.
 No, look around your neighborhood, look across.
-Maybe your partner has a law firm that needs, right, it’s tax season, hey, you think you want to put an ad on my show that I’m about to start?
-Of course because when people hear it, they’re going to get more clients.
-So there’s a value exchange there.
+Maybe your partner has a law firm that needs, right, itโs tax season, hey, you think you want to put an ad on my show that Iโm about to start?
+Of course because when people hear it, theyโre going to get more clients.
+So thereโs a value exchange there.

-Rashad: Or even the question, I think it needs to be reframed a little bit because that’s another mistake people make.
-They’re looking to make money too quickly.
-They’re looking at it like it’s a hustle.
+Rashad: Or even the question, I think it needs to be reframed a little bit because thatโs another mistake people make.
+Theyโre looking to make money too quickly.
+Theyโre looking at it like itโs a hustle.

-Dre: Let’s talk about it.
+Dre: Letโs talk about it.

-Rashad: So it’s like, for me, even before Earn Your Leisure, like I said, when I was a financial advisor my goal was to build a following on social media.
-I didn’t know how I was going to monetize the following on social media, but I understood that once you have enough eyeballs, you can find ways to make money.
+Rashad: So itโs like, for me, even before Earn Your Leisure, like I said, when I was a financial advisor my goal was to build a following on social media.
+I didnโt know how I was going to monetize the following on social media, but I understood that once you have enough eyeballs, you can find ways to make money.

 Dre: You can do things with that.